surbhibawaria/Pewlett-Hackard-Analysis/README.md

 #### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 There are presently 1549 qualified, retirement-ready employees in total to mentor the next generation of Pewlett Hackard.
-Now we can further breakdown the mentorship eligible employees by their titles for better understanding, and it can be seen that their are insufficient retirement-ready employees to mentor the next generation.
+Now we can further breakdown the mentorship eligible employees for better understanding, and it can be seen that their are insufficient retirement-ready employees to mentor the next generation with most of the employees being in senior positions.

 <img width="288" alt="mentorship_eligible_emp_query" src="https://user-images.githubusercontent.com/95826875/153343211-d519997d-7e49-4fdb-b251-b366342e4a25.png">

 <img width="221" alt="mentorship_eligible_emp_table" src="https://user-images.githubusercontent.com/95826875/153343224-dc580059-7e18-41c0-af1e-8d67767d4f15.png">

-Moving on the data of mentorship eligible employees by their department type can be identified as below.
-Here we can see that
+Another way can be to identify list of mentorship eligible employees by their department type to help understand what to expect in each department individually.

 <img width="423" alt="mentorship_eligible_emp_by_dept_query" src="https://user-images.githubusercontent.com/95826875/153343276-e5185894-d504-4676-b538-1ea7d9f9fcc2.png">